How to Profile a Narcissist With One Simple Question

-Have you ever wondered whether someone you know—perhaps a friend, a colleague, or even a close family member—is a narcissist?
+Have you ever wondered whether someone you know—perhaps a friend, colleague, or even a close family member—is a narcissist?
 How would you find out?
 You could try to get the person of interest evaluated by a licensed clinical psychologist, probably for a steep fee.
 Alternatively, you might try to administer the most widely used measure of narcissism in personality research yourself: the 40-item Narcissistic Personality Inventory (NPI).

-Yet I have a feeling that neither of these options seem plausible to most people.
+Yet I have a feeling that neither of these options seems plausible to most people.

 At Indiana University, Sara Konrath and her colleagues recently sought to address some of the challenges associated with administering such long questionnaires, and in response, developed the so-called Single-Item Narcissism Scale (SINS).